 When preparing for an African safari there are so many things to remember.
 Vaccinations, insurance, flights, clothes… Then at the last minute you remember the shoes!
-What are the best safari shoes to pack?
+What are the best safari shoes to pack? should I take safari boots instead?
+Will flip flops do?
 We’re here to help you answer that question.

 Safari Shoes for a Walking Safari